 Montgomery Central Elementary School can be traced back to the purchasing of 101 acres in December 1939 by the Montgomery County Board of Education.
 The cost of our land was $5.00!
 A small school was built, and as other smaller schools closed, our population grew.
 In 1969, grades 7-12 moved to the new high school, leaving Montgomery Central Elementary with grades 1-6, and a total of approximately 500 students.
 James Gannaway was our first principal.
 In 1971, a Kindergarten program was implemented.

 From 1972 until 1985, Betty Cobb served as principal.
 In 1976, a new building with modern facilities was constructed.
 The older structure was demolished in 1983, and a new structure was built to accommodate the needs of the growing student population.
 In 1983, Montgomery Central Elementary School was completed as a modern learning facility that accommodated students K-6.
-Nancy Grant became the MCES principal in 1985.
+Nancy Grant served as principal from 1985 to 2017.
+The current principal, Loralee BeCraft, has been at MCES since 2017.